david-llamas-roman/davidllamasroman.com/README.md

   - 1 user can only create 1 account.
   - 1 account can only be created by 1 user.
   - Each user can manage his account.
-    - Each user can delete his account.
+    - Each user can delete his account (less the administrators).
     - Each user can desactive his account.
   - Each user has 1 role.
     - Administrator.